wechaty/wechaty/README.md

 ### 2. Fork & Clone Wechaty

-If you have no github account, you can just clone it via https:
+If you have no GitHub account, you can just clone it via https:
 ```shell
 git clone https://github.com/wechaty/wechaty.git
 ```